Serdar Kulbilge

 Serdar Kulbilge (born 7 July 1980) is a Turkish former footballer who played as a goalkeeper.

 Career

 Fenerbahçe transferred him from Bursaspor at the start of 2005–06 season.
 He played only at the Turkish Cup matches last season but after Rüştü Reçber's injury and Volkan Demirel's poor performance, suddenly he became the first option of the first eleven.

-Turkish National Team coach Fatih Terim called him up for Romania and Malta matches.
-He received his first senior international cap in a friendly against Romania on August 22, 2007.
+Turkey national team coach Fatih Terim called him up for Romania and Malta matches.
+He received his first senior international cap in a friendly against Romania on 22 August 2007.

 On 14 July 2011 he was detained due to allegations of match-fixing in Gençlerbirliği-Fenerbahçe.